Diploma of Health Sciences

 Your path to a purpose-driven career

-The Diploma of Health Sciences provides an introduction into a range of health professions, and can help you discover your ideal role in the rapidly evolving health sector.
+The Diploma of Health Sciences at La Trobe College Australia can give you the best possible head start to your career as a health professional.
+The Diploma of Health Sciences provides you with an introduction into a range of health services professions, and can help you discover your ideal role in this rapidly evolving sector.

 WAM required: 50